dosco/sanfran/README.md

 ## Performance Benchmarks

 I use [Vegeta](https://github.com/tsenart/vegeta) a HTTP load testing tool and library for benchmarking cold-start performance on a warmed up Minikube.
-Initial basic testing has shown that our design provides very high performance we aim for with this project.
+Initial basic testing has shown that our design provides the high performance we aim for with this project.

 ```console
 $ echo "GET http://10.0.0.170/fn/headers?a=hello&b=world" | vegeta attack -duration=5s | tee results.bin | vegeta report -reporter='hist[6ms,8ms,10ms,15ms,20ms]'